DMM TOC > 600 Basic Standards for All Mailing Services|

 If there is a distribution of pieces to some, but not all, addresses on a route, pieces are returned to the delivery unit for use in computing the postage due.
 First-Class Mail prices are applied to matter that would require First-Class Mail postage if mailed.
-For other matter, if the piece weighs less than 16 ounces, the applicable single-piece First-Class Mail or Priority Mail price based on the weight of the piece is applied, or Standard Post or an applicable Package Services price is applied, whichever is lower.
-If the piece weighs 16 ounces or more, the Standard Post or applicable Package Services price is applied.
+For other matter, if the piece weighs less than 16 ounces, the applicable single-piece First-Class Mail or Priority Mail price based on the weight of the piece is applied, or USPS Retail Ground or an applicable Package Services price is applied, whichever is lower.
+If the piece weighs 16 ounces or more, the USPS Retail Ground or applicable Package Services price is applied.

 8.3.5 Known Distributor

 If there is reason to believe that a private delivery firm or an individual within the Post Office delivery area is responsible for the delivery, the local postmaster notifies that party of the number of pieces and the postage due.
 If, within 5 days after notice, the firm or individual agrees to pay the postage due, payment is accepted and the pieces are delivered to the addressees.
 The party paying the postage may choose to redeliver the pieces rather than have the USPS deliver them.
 If the pieces are found to have been removed from receptacles improperly, they are delivered without postage charge.

 If the party responsible for delivery is not known or if the firm requested fails to pay the postage, the pieces are returned to the publisher or manufacturer, postage due and endorsed to show they were found in or on the addressee’s mailbox without postage.
 If a publisher or manufacturer gives the name and telephone number of a person to contact and guarantees postage payment, the pieces are redelivered to the addressees.
 If the publisher or manufacturer is unknown or refuses the pieces, the matter is treated as dead mail.